05 Apr The Complete Patient’s Guide to Dental Implants in Richmond, VA

 When planning for oral surgery, one of the most important discussions you’ll have with your surgeon is how your pain and anxiety will be managed during the procedure.
 The two most common options for oral surgery sedation in Chester, VA, are sedation and local anesthesia.
 Making an informed choice is easier when you understand the differences between sedation and local anesthesia, and it should also support the type of procedure you are having and your medical history.

 Living with jaw pain, an uneven bite, or trouble chewing can make everyday life frustrating.
 And when braces or orthodontics alone aren’t enough to fix these issues, you might wonder if you need surgery.
-That’s when orthognathic surgery in Richmond, VA, often called
+That’s when orthognathic surgery in Richmond, VA, often called corrective jaw surgery, may be recommended.
+At our Commonwealth Oral and Facial Surgery office in Richmond, VA, our team helps patients restore comfort, function, and confidence with this procedure.

 Your wisdom teeth, those third molars that typically appear in your late teens or early 20s, can either slide in unnoticed or wreak absolute havoc in the back of your mouth.
 While some people never experience issues, others face uncomfortable symptoms that signal it’s time for an extraction.